kouchy/artifact_energy-aware_scheduling_strategies/README.md

 on Heterogeneous Processors”.

-Experiments are conducted in two parts: 10 runs of 1 minute to gather the throughput, and one run of 30 seconds to gather the power measurements.
+Experiments are conducted in two parts: 10 runs of 1 minute to gather the throughput, and one run of 1 min 30 seconds to gather the power measurements.

 ### 4.1 Compiling the DVB-S2 Transceiver

-The DVB-S2 has been compiled independently (Ubuntu 24.04) on each target as
+The DVB-S2 has been compiled independently (Ubuntu 24.04) on each platform as follow (`[platform_tag]` is a placeholder see Section 4.3):
-follow:
 ```bash
 sudo apt install git cmake hwloc libhwloc-dev
 git clone https://github.com/aff3ct/dvbs2.git